 The Job / Education Information Center collection is located on the second floor of the library and consists of materials and other resources to help determine personal job preferences and career paths, prepare résumés and cover letters and research specific careers, industries, and related topics.
-These resources include: Encyclopedia of Careers and Vocational Guidance; The Chief; Occupational Outlook Quarterly; What Color is Your Parachute?; Trade Journals; Local & Regional Newspapers;and many additional books, pamphlets, and DVDs Learning Express Library and AtoZdatabases for company research; résumé templates, interactive test prep materials and exams( including Civil Service & other promotional exams); self-paced tutorials in MS Word, Excel, PowerPoint; Outlook; Publisher, and other select computer programs and workforce skills training courses Putnam County Civil Service exam postings and employment opportunities Call the Reference Department at 628-2009 ext.
+These resources include: Encyclopedia of Careers and Vocational Guidance; The Chief; Occupational Outlook Quarterly; What Color is Your Parachute?; Trade Journals; Local & Regional Newspapers; and many additional books, pamphlets, and DVDs; AtoZdatabases for company research; résumé templates and employment search training courses.
+Putnam County Civil Service exam postings and employment opportunities.
+Call the Reference Department at 628-2009 ext.
 130 for further information or assistance.

 USEFUL JOB-RELATED LINKS: